 Journalist, poet and author Dorian Merina has taught and reported throughout Southeast Asia and in New York and Los Angeles.
-He co-hosts the podcast, Istorya Nu Ivatan, about life in Batanes and among the Ivatan diaspora.
+He co-hosts the podcast, Istorya Nu Ivatan, about life in Batanes and among the Ivatan, an indigenous group in the northern Philippines.

 His work has appeared in numerous outlets, including The Miami Herald Newspaper, Al Jazeera, the Philippine Center for Investigative Journalism, The New York Times, The Jakarta Post, Hyphen Magazine, Latin Beat Magazine, Filipinas, Public Radio International and WNYC.
 He was also a Fulbright research scholar in the Philippines documenting indigenous oral poetry on the Batanes Islands.

 He is the author of Di Achichuk: Poems and Images from Batanes (Ateneo University Press, 2019), two chapbooks of poetry, The Changegiver and Stone of the Fish, and a spoken word album, Heaven is a Second Language.
 The short film, Migrations, for which he wrote and performed the poetry, was awarded the 2008 Poetry Foundation Award at the Chicago Children’s Film Festival.

 As an educator, he has taught journalism to university students in Malaysia, Indonesia, Kyrgyzstan, Pakistan and India through United Press International’s UPI Next program.
 He was also an adjunct professor of journalism at El Camino College and a speaker on media issues at the University of Indonesia, New York University and the University of the Philippines.
 He has taught English and ESL in the US and abroad and has worked as a drop-out prevention youth counselor in South Los Angeles.

-Currently, he works toward the preservation and development of traditional farming and fishing practices among the indigenous Ivatan people of Batanes.
+Currently, he works toward the preservation and development of traditional farming and poetic practices among the indigenous Ivatan people of Batanes, of which he is a tribal member.